rbernalc/rbernalc/README.md

 - 👋 Hi, I’m @rbernalc
-- 👀 I’m interested in Machine Learning and Deep Learning specially in everything related with image detection
+- 👀 I’m interested in Machine Learning and Deep Learning specially in everything related with image processing, computer vision, etc
 - 🌱 I’m currently learning NLP and transformers (or at least trying to :) )
 - 💞️ I’m looking to collaborate on any project that will help me grow my skills.
 - 📫 How to reach me ...